Our Customer Charter sets out the service levels we need to meet in the supply of water, wastewater and trade waste services to our customers.

-It sets out Gippsland Water’s obligations to customers and is consistent with the Essential Services Commission’s Customer Service Code for Victorian metropolitan and regional water businesses.
-This includes specific standards and conditions of service that apply to all Water businesses in Victoria.
+It sets out Gippsland Water’s obligations to customers and is consistent with the Essential Services Commission’s Water Industry Standards Urban Customer Service.
+This includes specific standards and conditions of service that apply to all water businesses in Victoria.

 The Customer Charter will also assist customers with contact details should you require information or advice on our services.

 Gippsland Water will be regulated on commitments made in our Customer Charter and this information will be publicly available.

 Our Customer Charter forms part of our commitment to understanding our customers’ needs and meeting their expectations.

 The Customer Charter does not remove any obligations of Gippsland Water to comply with the provisions of the Water Act 1989 (Vic) and Water Industry Act 1994 (Vic) and other statutory obligations.

 A person is a customer and is covered by the Customer Charter if they: